Techwithfwd/MADRL-For-HVAC-Contol-In-Commercial-Buildings-/README.md

-Multi-Agent Deep Reinforcement Learning For HVAC Control In Commercial Buildings:
+📖Multi-Agent Deep Reinforcement Learning For HVAC Control In Commercial Buildings:

 MADRL offers a promising approach for optimizing system in commecial buildings, With applications in energy efficiency, demand response, and occupancy-based control.
 The ability to use multipe agents that learn from their environments and adapt to changing conditions enables better coordination across different zones or buildings, leading to improved energy savings and enhanced occupant comfort.
 The use of MADRL in HVAC control is expected to grow as more advanced IOT systems, Sensors, and real-time data intergration become common in Commercial Building.

-Applications Of MADRL For HVAC Control In Commercial Buildings:
+🏙️Applications Of MADRL For HVAC Control In Commercial Buildings:

 1. Energy Optimization
 2. Demand Response Programs Commercial Buildings